Skip to main content

 1. Characterizing the interdependence and functional development of simultaneously occurring, yet unevenly progressing, trajectories in different brain regions and circuits across the lifespan.

-2. Determining the biological (e.g., epigenetic processes, neuroinflammation, allostatic load) and psychological mechanisms by which experience, social determinants, and environment affect neural and behavioral development.
+2. Determining the biological (e.g., epigenetic processes, neuroinflammation, allostatic load, and hormonal changes in puberty, pregnancy, and menopause) and psychological mechanisms by which experience, social determinants, and natural and built environment affect neural and behavioral development.

-4. Developing novel statistical, computational, and analytical techniques to integrate behavioral, genomic, multi-modal imaging, clinical, environmental, and other data types across repeated assessments and across independent datasets.
+4. Developing novel statistical, computational, and analytical techniques to integrate behavioral, genomic, multi-modal neuroimaging, clinical, environmental, and other data types across repeated assessments and across independent datasets.

 Interest areas include:

-1. Conducting longitudinal studies that track changes in behavior, cognition, and affect; brain maturation, psychosocial and physical development; and, environmental exposures, to characterize the progression from early markers to subsequent impairment in domains of functioning.
+1. Conducting longitudinal studies that track changes in behavior, cognition, and affect; brain maturation, psychosocial and physical development; and, environmental exposures, to characterize the progression from early signs of alterations to subsequent impairment in these domains of functioning.
 NIMH encourages the use of large and diverse samples, adequately sampled for underserved, minoritized, and underrepresented groups and with sufficient power to examine mediators and moderators including structural, systemic, and interpersonal racism and discrimination.

-2. Identifying the biological mechanisms (e.g., molecular, cellular, circuit) involved in healthy and dysfunctional neurodevelopmental trajectories, including processes that underlie sex and gender differences in incidence, age of onset, and severity of mental illnesses.
+2. Identifying the biological mechanisms (e.g., molecular, cellular, circuit) involved in healthy and dysfunctional neurodevelopmental and aging trajectories throughout life, including sex and gender differences in incidence, age of onset, and severity of mental illnesses.

-4. Translating knowledge about sensitive periods and their critical mechanisms to manipulate developmental trajectories of neural circuits and associated behaviors, to prevent or minimize disease trajectories and promote optimal outcomes, or to provide evidence to inform policies directed at social and environmental determinants of health associated with mental illness risk and severity.
+4. Translating knowledge about sensitive periods and their critical mechanisms to manipulate developmental and aging trajectories of neural circuits and associated behaviors, to prevent or minimize illness trajectories and promote optimal outcomes, or to provide evidence to inform policies directed at social and environmental determinants of health associated with mental illness risk and severity.

 Teenage girl talking to a female counselor